Louis-Gegenhuber/sea-w29/README.md

 ##### 10. Add these untracked files to the staging area

+what contributed to your lrearning in todays workshop? having help from t.a.'s visual and audio examples of problem solving.

+what was least helpfull in your learning? getting stuck in places and missing parts of the lecture.

+would you recomend this workshop to a friend 0-10 9

 ##### 11. Commit the changes

 ##### 12. Push the branch to the `origin` remote on GitHub